passy/tube-trains-bot/README.md

 This is deployed and live!
 If you have a Google Home, ask activate it by saying

-"Hey Google, let me talk to Tube Trains."
+> Hey Google, let me talk to Tube Trains.

+You can also ask it in one go:

+> Hey Google, ask Tube Trains about the next departures from Euston Square.

+Or something a bit more involved:

+> Hey Google, at Tube Trains, tell me about the next eastbound departures on the Hammersmith & City Line from Aldgate East.

 You can see it in action here: